FarmBuild/farmbuild/README.md

  - "docs" folder, contains api documentaion of the component.
  - "lib" folder, contains external libraries used in the component.
  - "examples" folder, contains a series of example pages to demonstrate component's api usage.
 Examples are created using AngularJS JavaScript library, which is describe in the tech stack of this document.

+ At the root level of the project you will find a bunch files.
+Some of them are concerned with the project's build proccess and project's development.
+The one that needs your attention is the LICENSE file which describes the condition under which you may use FarmBuild components.
+So please carefully read it before you start using FarmBuild.

 **Examples and Demonstarion pages**<br/>